 This example shows how to simulate the design of a cochlear implant that can be placed in the inner ear of a profoundly deaf person to restore partial hearing.
 Signal processing is used in cochlear implant development to convert sound to electrical pulses.
 The pulses can bypass the damaged parts of a deaf person's ear and be transmitted to the brain to provide partial hearing.

-This example highlights some of the choices made when designing cochlear implant speech processors that can be modelled using the DSP System Toolbox™.
+This example highlights some of the choices made when designing cochlear implant speech processors that can be modeled using the DSP System Toolbox™.
 In particular, the benefits of using a cascaded multirate, multistage FIR filter bank instead of a parallel, single-rate, second-order-section IIR filter bank are shown.

 Converting sound into something the human brain can understand involves the inner, middle, and outer ear, hair cells, neurons, and the central nervous system.
 When a sound is made, the outer ear picks up acoustic waves, which are converted into mechanical vibrations by tiny bones in the middle ear.
 The vibrations move to the inner ear, where they travel through fluid in a snail-shaped structure called the cochlea.
 The fluid displaces different points along the basilar membrane of the cochlea.
 Displacements along the basilar membrane contain the frequency information of the acoustic signal.
 A schematic of the membrane is shown here (not drawn to scale).